-For new child support filings, the Superior Court should give you a hearing date when you file a petition, but it is unlikely that the hearing will happen within 45 days, given the backlog of hearings that need to be held first.
+For new child support filings, the Superior Court should give you a hearing date when you file a petition.
+The hearing date should be held within 45 days.

 Do I have to meet the same deadlines in my court case?